Nerogar/OneTrainer/docs/QuickStartGuide.md

 be created once, and can be re-used between epochs or even different training runs.
 If you change any data related settings, you should either clear the cache directory, or choose a new one.

-### Tensorboard
+### TensorBoard

-Tensorboard enables easy tracking of the training progress during training.
-To use it, enable Tensorboard.
-During the training run, click on the Tensorboard button at the bottom to open the web interface.
+TensorBoard enables easy tracking of the training progress during training.
+To use it, enable TensorBoard.
+During the training run, click on the TensorBoard button at the bottom to open the web interface.
 This web interface will display loss values and samples.

 ### Input Model Settings